 The vision of the Center for Teaching and Learning is for all faculty to feel part of a community of scholarly, reflective teachers, using evidence-based, inclusive pedagogy to foster deep learning for all students.

-The mission of the Center for Teaching and Learning is to support student success by engaging SDSU faculty in a scholarly approach to teaching and fostering a culture of inclusive excellence in teaching and learning.
+The mission of the Center for Teaching and Learning is to support student success by engaging SDSU instructors (faculty and academic student employees) in a scholarly approach to teaching and fostering a culture of inclusive excellence in teaching and learning.

 Director, SDSU Center for Teaching & Learning